Coronavirus Forces Ballot Measure Campaigns To Shut Down Amid Health Fears

 The initiative she and her fellow volunteers were gathering signatures for would have expanded state education funding by raising taxes on the wealthy and corporations.
 It needed about 55,000 signatures to get on the November ballot.

 Larson even took precautions herself, since she had to notarize each and every one of these petitions.
-"I put all of the petitions in a basket and I would wait 48-hours before I would handle those."
+"I put all of the petitions in a basket and I would wait 48 hours before I would handle those," she said.

 But just two days after President Trump's March 16 announcement of national guidelines in favor of aggressive social-distancing practices to slow the spread the of the virus, the effort Larson was working on pulled the plug.